Link Prediction with Untrained Message Passing Layers: Related Work

 From a theoretical perspective, our results also relate to recent works on the effectiveness of random node initializations and one-hot encodings.
-For instance \cite{sato2021random} and \cite{abboud2020surprising} focus on the effect of random node initializations of the expressivity of GNNs in the context of graph classification while \cite{cui2022positional} explore various encodings for the task including node and graph classification.
-Our analysis complements these works from the point of view of link classification and establishes a link between features derived from random and one hot initializations and, path based topological features.
+For instance \cite{sato2021random} and \cite{abboud2020surprising} focus on the effect of random node initializations of the expressivity of GNNs in the context of graph classification while \cite{cui2022positional} explores various encodings for the task including node and graph classification.
+Our analysis complements these works from the point of view of LP and establishes a link between features derived from random and one hot initializations and path based topological features.
+In addition, complementary work on initialization strategies such as the graph partition based GPA initializer \cite{lin2020initialization} investigates how better initialization can improve downstream link prediction and node classification without changing the model architecture.

+Finally, in our theoretical analysis we rely on the fact that collections of high dimensional vectors tend to be mutually orthogonal.
+This is a widely known fact that has wide-ranging applications in ML more broadly given the pervasive use of high dimensional vector representations in modern ML methods \citep{kanerva2009hyperdimensional,kanerva2018computing}.